List of places of worship in Brighton and Hove: Buildings with listed status

 In England, a building or structure is defined as "listed" when it is placed on a statutory register of buildings of "special architectural or historic interest" by the Secretary of State for Culture, Media and Sport, a Government department, in accordance with the Planning (Listed Buildings and Conservation Areas) Act 1990.
 English Heritage, a non-departmental public body, acts as an agency of this department to administer the process.
 There are three grades of listing status.
 Grade I, the highest, is defined as being of "exceptional interest"; Grade II* is used for "particularly important buildings of more than special interest"; and Grade II, the lowest, is used for "nationally important" buildings of "special interest".

 As of February 2001, there were 24 Grade I-listed buildings, 70 Grade II*-listed buildings and 1,124 Grade II-listed buildings in Brighton and Hove.
 Five of the Grade I-listed buildings are churches; all are Anglican.
 There are 18 Grade II*-listed places of worship: 15 Anglican churches, two Roman Catholic churches and a synagogue.
-Twenty-seven current and former places of worship have Grade II status.
+Twenty-eight current and former places of worship have Grade II status.

 In February 2015, Brighton and Hove City Council adopted a new draft "local list of heritage assets".
 Hundreds of buildings and structures in the city were assessed against criteria which covered their "local historic, architectural, design and townscape value", and those meeting the criteria were designated as locally listed buildings (subject to final approval by the council's Economic Development and Culture Committee later in 2015).
 Buildings on the draft list include nearly 30 current and former places of worship.